wlblanchette/frontend-engineer-test/README.md

 This test repository has been provided to you with a sample application, and you will be required to implement some additional functionality into the application.

+If you encounter any issues getting up and running, please reach out!
+Don't feel like you're in it alone.

 ## To get started

 1) Fork this repository to your own Github account